radiantlogic-v8/documentation-new/documentation/sys-admin-guide/06-security.md

 2. Enter the old password, new password, and confirm the new password.
 Click **OK**.

 3. Save **Save** in the upper right corner.

-### Supported Cipher Suites

-To view the cipher strength levels enabled by default in RadiantOne, go to the Main Control Panel > Settings Tab > Security section > SSL sub-section and click **Change** next to Supported Cipher Suites.
-The ciphers that are checked are enabled.
-To change the enabled ciphers, check/uncheck the desired values.

-After changing the cipher levels, save your changes and restart the RadiantOne service.

-For details on installing stronger cipher suites, see the [RadiantOne Hardening Guide](/hardening-guide/00-preface).

-### Enabled SSL Protocols

-The default SSL/TLS protocol options are SSLv2Hello, SSL v3, TLSv1, TLSv1.1 TLSv1.2 and TLS v1.3.
-Some of the less secure protocols in this list are disabled by default in the <RLI_HOME>/jdk/jre/lib/security/java.security file, noted in the jdk.tls.disabledAlgorithms property.

-Out of the available protocols, not in the disabled list, you can limit which ones you want RadiantOne to support.
-You can limit the protocols from the Main Control Panel > Settings Tab > Security section > SSL sub-section.
-Click **Change** next to Enabled SSL Protocols.
-Select the protocols to support and click **OK**.
-Restart the RadiantOne service on all nodes.

-If you want to support one of the less secure protocols, edit the java.security file and remove the protocol from the jdk.tls.disabledAlgorithms value.
-Then, make sure it is enabled in RadiantOne.
-Restart RadiantOne on all nodes.
-If a protocol is enabled in RadiantOne, but in the list of disabled algorithms in the java.security file, it will not be supported at runtime for SSL communication.

->[!note] Only enable the SSL protocols that comply with your company’s security policy.

-### Enable STARTTLS

-Start TLS allows clients to request a secure channel to RadiantOne at any time without having to establish a new connection on a different port.
-For example, a client can process an LDAP search operation on a normal connection and then, without closing the connection, request a secure layer over the same connection with StartTLS for the use of changing passwords or viewing encrypted attributes.
-After finishing the use of the secure channel, the client can switch back to the non-secure channel on the same connection.
-The flexibility offered by the Start TLS extension allows for the secure LDAPS channel to be turned on and off on demand.

-To enable Start TLS for clients to access RadiantOne:

-1. Go to the Main Control Panel > Settings Tab > Security section > SSL sub-section.

-2. Check the Enable SSL option and then check the Enable Start TLS option.

-3. Save the changes.

-4. Restart the RadiantOne service.

->[!warning] When using Start TLS, the default server certificate included with the RadiantOne installation does not work.
-You must generate a new certificate (either self-signed or requested from a Certificate Authority) that contains the proper machine and domain name of the RadiantOne machine.
-Also, the host name specified from the client should match the value in the certificate.
-If you try to use the default self-signed certificate included with the RadiantOne installation, the following error message (‘xxxxx’ being your server name) is returned: javax.net.ssl.SSLPeerUnverifiedException: hostname of the server 'xxxxx' does not match the hostname in the server's certificate.

-### Debug SSL

-SSL is enabled by default, but SSL logging is disabled by default.
-When SSL logging is enabled, SSL events have an entry in vds_server.log.
-This log file is located in <RLI_HOME>\vds_server\logs.
-SSL events are logged at INFO level, so log settings for VDS – Server must be at least at INFO level.

->[!note] For more information on log levels, refer to the [RadiantOne Logging and Troubleshooting Guide](/logging-and-troubleshooting-guide/01-overview).

-To enable SSL logging:

-1. From the Main Control Panel, click Settings > Logs > Log Settings.

-2. From the Log Settings to Configure drop-down menu, select VDS – Server.

-3. Verify that the Log Level drop-down menu is set to one of the following: INFO, DEBUG, or TRACE.

-4. If you change the log level, click **Save**.

-5. Click **Security -> SSL**.

-6. In the SSL section, check the Debug SSL box.

-7. Click **Save**.

-8. On the Main Control Panel’s Dashboard tab, restart the RadiantOne service.

 ### Certificate Revocation List